ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The stack of Message Framers associated with a Connection are also copied to the cloned Connection when calling Clone.
-In other words, a cloned Connection has the same stack of Message Framers as the Connection from which they are Cloned, but these Framers may internally maintain per-Connection state, if necessary.
+In other words, a cloned Connection has the same stack of Message Framers as the Connection from which they are Cloned, but these Framers may internally maintain per-Connection state.

 It is also possible to check which Connections belong to the same Connection Group.
 Calling GroupedConnections() on a specific Connection returns a set of all Connections